search icon

 Incorporation Process

-Forming a corporation involves filing Articles of Incorporation (or your state’s equivalent) with the Secretary of State in the state where you do business.
-We’ll cover the full process in the “Steps to Incorporate” section later in this article.
+Forming a corporation involves filing Articles of Incorporation (or the state’s equivalent form) with the Secretary of State in the state where the company will do business.
+Below, the “Steps to Incorporate” section will cover this process in more detail.

 Incorporation Benefits

-Incorporation offers several advantages to business owners, but there are also some disadvantages or considerations you need to weigh.
+Incorporation offers several advantages to business owners, but there are some disadvantages to consider, too.

 Advantages of Incorporation